saylesss88/nix-book/src/Getting_Started_with_Nix_1.md

 the Nix Package Manager, which evaluates and realizes them into tangible software builds and system configurations.
 This is where Nixpkgs and NixOS come into play.

-Nix expressions are fundamental, but their true power emerges when paired with package management and system-wide configuration.

 ### The Nix Package Manager, Nixpkgs, and NixOS